rest-for-physics/rest-for-physics.github.io/rest-advanced/new-release.md

 * Go to the corresponding [framework GitHub page](https://github.com/rest-for-physics/framework), and create a new pull-request (PR) to merge the new branch `release_v2.3.9` into master.
 * Go to the tags section, and press edit at the recent tag just created, inserting few bullets creating a list summarizing the changes since the last version.
 Those points should give an overview, or meaningfull representation, of the new commits inside the framework, together with the versions and links to the library or package submodules updated.

+Do not hesitate to check the framework [contribution guide](https://github.com/rest-for-physics/framework/blob/master/CONTRIBUTING.md) for further details.